csizmawarrior/szakdoga/README.md

 `./script_try_first_half <model-name>
 ./script_try <model-name>`

+These scripts will save every data into the results folder and into its given subfolder, distributed by model and layer.

 ## Extraction

 To extract the programs with new BERT models or data groups, you should create new `.yaml` files.